tbenthompson/tectosaur/README.md

 # Installation instructions

 1. Tectosaur requires Python 3.5 or greater.
 2. You will need to have either PyCUDA or PyOpenCL installed.
 If you have an NVidia GPU, install PyCUDA for best performance.
 Try running `pip install pycuda`.
 If that fails, you can follow the [more detailed instructions on the PyCUDA wiki](https://wiki.tiker.net/PyCuda/Installation).
+And [here are detailed instructions for installing PyOpenCL](https://documen.tician.de/pyopencl/misc.html).
 3. Install numpy: `pip install numpy`
 4. `git clone https://github.com/tbenthompson/tectosaur.git`
 5. Enter that directory and run `pip install .`